George Washington Conducts Cyclic Operations

-An F-35C Lightning II attached to Strike Fighter Squadron (VFA) 147 takes off from Nimitz-class aircraft carrier USS George Washington (CVN 73) in the Atlantic Ocean, Feb.
-20, 2024.
+An E/A-18G Growler, attached to Electronic Attack Sqaudron (VAQ) 140 takes off from Nimitz-class aircraft carrier USS George Washington (CVN 73) in the Atlantic Ocean, Feb.
+22, 2024.
 George Washington is conducting Tailored Ships Training Availability and Final Evaluation Problem (TSTA/FEP).
 TSTA prepares the ship and crew for full integration into a carrier strike group through a wide range of mission critical operations.
-(U.S. Navy photo illustration by Mass Communication Specialist 3rd Class August Clawson)
+(U.S. Navy photo by Mass Communication Specialist 3rd Class August Clawson)

 |Date Taken: